turbot/steampipe-plugin-openshift/docs/tables/openshift_user.md

 # Table: openshift_user

 A user is an entity that interacts with the OpenShift Container Platform API.
 These can be a developer for developing applications or an administrator for managing the cluster.
-Users can be assigned to groups, which set the permissions applied to all the group’s members.
-For example, you can give API access to a group, which give all members of the group API access.
+Users can be assigned to groups, which sets the permissions applied to all the group’s members.
+For example, you can give API access to a group, which gives all members of the group API access.

 ## Examples